It is a condition in which pus collects in the area between the lungs and the inner surface of the chest wall.

 - During a thoracentesis, a needle is inserted through the back of the rib cage into the pleural space to take a sample of fluid.
 The fluid is then analyzed under a microscope to look for bacteria, proteins, and other cells.

 Treatment aims to remove pus and fluid from the pleura and treat the infection.
-Antibiotics are used to treat the underlying infection.
-The specific type of antibiotic depends on the type of bacteria that is causing the infection.
+Antibiotics are used to treat the underlying condition.
+The specific type of antibiotic depends on the type of bacteria causing the infection.

 The method used to drain the pus depends on the stage of the empyema.

-In simple cases, a needle can be inserted into the pleural space to drain the fluid.
+A needle can be inserted into the pleural space to drain the fluid in simple cases.
 This is called percutaneous thoracentesis.

-In the later stages, or complex empyema, a drainage tube should be used to drain the pus.
+In the later stages of complex empyema, a drainage tube should be used to drain the pus.
 This procedure is usually done under anesthesia in an operating room.
 There are different types of surgery for this:

-Thoracostomy : In this procedure, your doctor will insert a plastic tube into your chest between two ribs.
-They will then connect the tube to a suction device and draw the fluid out.
+Thoracostomy: In this procedure, your doctor will insert a plastic tube into your chest between two ribs.
+They will then connect the line to a suction device and draw the fluid out.
 They may also inject medicine to help drain the fluid.

 Video-assisted thoracic surgery: Your surgeon will remove the affected tissue around your lung and then insert a drainage tube or medicine to remove the fluid.
 You will create three small incisions and use a small camera called a thoracoscope for this process.

-Open decortication: In this surgery, your surgeon will peel the pleural shell.
+Open decortication: Your surgeon will peel the pleural shell in this surgery.

-The outlook for empyema with prompt treatment is good.
+The outlook for empyema with prompt treatment is suitable.
 Long-term damage to the lungs is rare.
 You should finish your prescribed antibiotics and have a follow-up chest X-ray.
-Your doctor can make sure that your pleura has healed properly.
+Your doctor can make sure that your pleura has adequately healed.